spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. What is ES6/ES2015? - `ES6`, `ES2015`, `ECMAScript`, `vocab`

-   :question: ES6/ES2015 is the sixth major release of the ECMAScript language specification which is commonly known as \_\_\_.
+   ❓ ES6/ES2015 is the sixth major release of the ECMAScript language specification which is commonly known as \_\_\_.

    - a front-end only language
    - JavaScript ✅